We are debt-free today!

 Are you ready for it?
 Our loan was £3,950 ($6,225) lower – the rest went on paying interest.

 To pay off debt fast you should race to the tipping point when you start paying more principal than interest.
 Once there, the repayment stops being a Sisyphus task and the ‘stone rolls easily downhill’.

 One of the best things we ever did was to set up our ‘so worth it’ fund early on.

-During the last three years, we went skiing and spent time in the sun (we used our apartment in Sofia as a base so we could get a good price); we had expensive haircuts and chased marathons.
+During the last three years, we went skiing and spent time in the sun (we used our apartment in Sofia as a base so we could get a good price).
+And I could have my expensive haircuts and chase marathons.
 We felt happy and positive!

 In this kind of mammoth task, a bit of luck is always welcome.
 In our case, it came as a substantial payment from MBNA (the Ombudsman judged in our favour) and a bit of backdated payment of child benefit (altogether about £13,000/$20,500).

 …I don’t have to tell you that John and I feel ecstatic to be debt-free.

 I am not sure whether I have ever felt as proud of myself as I feel today.
 Because from now on we can start building wealth seriously, consistently and without the pressure of paying off debt.

 And you know what?
 You can become debt free as well.